How to own a blog for FREE – Part 1

 sudo apt-get install docker

-We will also need docker-compose later on, but nowadays it gets installed with docker.
-To double check whether you have docker-compose installed run the command below.
+We will also need docker-compose later on, but nowadays it gets installed with Docker.
+To double-check whether you have docker-compose installed, run the command below.

 docker-compose -v